AntonTheDev/JSONModelKit/README.md

 <img align="center"  src="https://github.com/AntonTheDev/JSONModelKit/blob/dev/documentation/readme_assets/folder_structure.png?raw=true" width="378" height="134" />
 </p>

-All JSON Mappings will go into the Mappings directory from this point forward, and your Classes will be generated into the Model directory during build time.
+All JSON Mappings will go into the Mappings directory from this point forward, and your Classes will be generated into the Model directory, and automatically added to your project during build time.

-Note: Anytime a new mapping is added, remove the reference to the Model group folder within your project, then drag and drop the Model folder into your project.
-This only needed to be done when a new Class is defined.
-If the mapping changes on an existing Class, all the updates will be reflected automatically without any manual intervention.
+**NOTE: Every time a new mapping configurations is added, the first build will always be canceled by Xcode, and will need to run again.
+This is due to the project file changing in the middle of a build, since a new file is added.
+If not new mapping is added, it will build as usual**

 #### Simple Example